 Despite the media portrayals of certain values being completely over represented: such as violence, greed, and the mantra of “survival of the fittest” (which we misinterpret to be those with physical strength, status, and wealth), what has allowed humans to survive over the millennia is compassion.
-Compassion is the only reason any us, no matter how tough or wounded we are, are here today.
+Compassion is the only reason any us are here today.
 It is needed for our survival.
 It is everywhere, and is completely overlooked precisely because it is so common.

 Politeness Exists in All Cultures

 We are so immersed in our cultural contexts that we do not register politeness as very important, or as stemming from compassion.
 But it is the glue that keeps our cultures from collapsing.
-It is beyond the scope of this piece to thoroughly deconstruct politeness and etiquette from an evolutionary psychology perspective.
+It is beyond the scope of this piece to thoroughly deconstruct politeness and etiquette and all its functions.
 But for a very short beginning: it is a formalized way to show friendliness towards others.
-Certainly politeness serves other purposes, it helps us get our own needs met, it helps us be protected from the actions of others, it helps us know what to expect from others, and I’m sure it serves a dozen more functions that I am overlooking, but it is most obviously a codified way of showing goodwill and compassion towards others.
-It is how we act when we are being nice and kind to each other.
+Certainly politeness serves other purposes, but it is most obviously a codified way of showing goodwill, respect and compassion towards others.
+It is how we act when we are trying to be nice and kind to each other.

-We codify compassion into politeness in all sorts of realms, and control our own desires and needs both so they do not infringe on the rights of others, and because that is the compassionate thing to do.
-We show kindnesses to each other in hundreds of ways everyday.
+And we do tend to notice it when the norms are broken, however.
 We bemoan theft, but hundreds of times in a week we respect other people’s property and do not charge into nice looking homes uninvited.
-We do not take our neighbors’ lawn ornaments, or play our music at ear splitting levels at midnight.
-Most of us don’t let our dogs bark too much, or scratch other peoples cars out of envy.
-We do not verbally assault others who are already sitting at desired tables at restaurants, movies or sporting events, or cut in line at banks or grocery stores.
-We refrain from resorting to violence or saying “Just Shut The Hell Up!” on almost all the occasions when we become irked by others during (real life) conversations with them.
+We do not play our music at ear splitting levels at midnight.
+Most of us don’t let our dogs bark too much.
 The vast majority of us do not kick small children, even when they are incredibly annoying.
-This is due to compassion.
+This is due to norms around compassion.
 Again, if you want to see these things as purely self centered ways not to get into trouble with others, I’m fine with that.
 It’s still respecting each other, and it is embedded in our cultural assumptions and norms.
 But it’s not often credited as the important- essential- part of survival that it plays.